 Hire purchase and conditional sale debts.
 How to deal with arrears

-I’m struggling to make my payments
+I am struggling to make my hire purchase payments

 • Reduce or stop the interest on your debts

-• Pause or reduce your payments
+• Pause your payments for a while

 Payment protection insurance (PPI)